Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Stage 3: Judgment and the 12-Month Redemption Period

-After the proceedings, the court enters a judgment of foreclosure that sets a redemption date — typically 12 months from the date of judgment for most owner-occupied single-family residences.
-During this redemption period, the homeowner retains possession and can redeem the property by paying the full outstanding debt.
+After the proceedings, the court enters a judgment of foreclosure under Wis.
+Stat. § 846.10 that sets a redemption date.
+Under Wis.
+Stat. § 846.101, for mortgages executed on or after April 27, 2016, the standard redemption period is 6 months from judgment (reduced to 3 months if the lender waives deficiency); for mortgages executed before that date, the standard is 12 months (6 months with deficiency waiver).
+The homeowner retains possession and can redeem by paying the full outstanding debt.
 No sheriff's sale can occur until the redemption period expires.

 This 12-month post-judgment redemption period is Wisconsin's most powerful homeowner protection.
 It gives homeowners who receive a judgment substantial additional time to arrange financing, sell the property, or complete a modification — time that no other Midwest judicial state provides in comparable measure.
 Modification can potentially still be achieved during the redemption period if it was not completed before judgment.